Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/extern_packages.rst

     * *bounds*: Override domain bounds.
 Particles outside of these bounds will be filtered out.
     * *params*: List of RSA particle parameters.
 Each entry defines [radius, volume fraction, type name].
     * *region*: Optional Constructive Solid Geometry (CSG) region used to restrict particle placement.
-    * *use_shape*: This option uses the shape data to fill informations like the 'radius'.
-Please, do not use it with spheres.
+    * *use_shape*: This option uses the shape data to fill information like the 'radius'.
+Please do not use it with spheres.

 YAML examples: